GreenDelta/openLCA2-manual/src/aggregation.md

 ## Vertical vs Horizontal Averaging

 To create a vertically averaged dataset, first, the individual production chains for a given product must be modelled.
-These production chains consist of a sequence of unit process inventories (UPIs) or aggregated processes (system processes), "[see definition of both](./processes/index.html)".
+These production chains consist of a sequence of unit process inventories (UPIs) or aggregated processes (system processes), [see process chapter](./processes/index.html).
 Once each production chain has been modelled and calculated, a final weighted average can be calculated based on the production tonnage of each chain.
 Vertical aggregation provides the datasets with the most realistic representation of production chains while still maintaining supplier confidentiality [1].

 ![](./media/vertical_aggregation.png)
 _Vertical aggregation across three production sites_

 This has been done in our research project PRIMUS to generate EcoProfiles of plastic recyclates.
-Have a look at the respective "[ methodology](https://nexus.openlca.org/ws/files/38305)".
+Have a look at the respective [methodology ](https://nexus.openlca.org/database/EcoProfiles%20Recycled%20Plastics%20)[(download directly)](https://nexus.openlca.org/ws/files/38305).

 To create a horizontally averaged dataset, multiple UPIs or aggregated processes from different production chains that supply the same reference flows are aggregated.
 Horizontal averaging can be beneficial for addressing data gaps or creating benchmarks, but it is methodologically less robust than vertical averaging due to potential differences in the averaged operations [1].